 ‘High Life’ Blu-Ray Review: A Brave & Macabre Study Of Life In Space

 Outer space has been used as a setting to tell stories in all forms of media.
 Sometimes it adds little to a tale beyond a nifty backdrop for explosions and special effects, whereas other works use it to compliment their premise.
-High Life, the latest film from director Claire Denis, firmly falls into that second category, and juxtaposes the vastness of space by using it to confine its cast.
+High Life, the latest film from director Claire Denis, firmly falls into that second category, and uses the vastness of space by to confine its cast.